SolraBizna/ars-emu/GAME_FORMAT.md

 Valid values:

+- `floppy`: The floppy controller from the DOS cartridge, default address `0x242`.
+(Later, support will be added for specifying floppy disk contents in a Game Folder.)
 - `ham`: The Homebrew Achievements Module, default address `0x245`.
 - `config`: The emulator configuration port, default address `0x246`.
 - `debug`: The serial port from the developer cartridge, default address `0x247`.